TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 *Valve* manual
 ==============

-*Valve* application is a driver that uses :mod:`aquaduct` module to perform analysis of trajectories of selected residues in MD simulation.
+*Valve* application is a driver that uses :mod:`aquaduct` module to perform analysis of trajectories of selected residues in Molecular Dynamics simulation.

 *Valve* invocation